Triad Stage: Awards

 The theater company has received accolades on the national, state and local levels, including being named "One of the Best Regional Theaters in America" by New York's Drama League, voted the Triad's "Best Live Theater" by the readers of the News & Record's GoTriad thirteen years in a row and "Professional Theatre of the Year" by the North Carolina Theatre Conference twice.
 Its production of Tobacco Road was listed among the "Best of 2007" by The Wall Street Journal.
 Triad Stage has been spotlighted in American Theatre, Stage Directions, Southern Living, Playbill.com, Our State and UNC-TV's "North Carolina Weekend".
 The American Theatre Wing, founder of the Tony Awards, named Triad Stage "one of the top ten most promising theatres in the country" as the recipient of a 2010 National Theatre Company Grant.

 Triad Stage has been further honored with the award of grants from the National Endowment for the Arts and The Shubert Foundation.

-The Pyrle Theater

-Triad Stage named its theater building after Greensboro resident Pyrle Gibson.

-Founders

-Preston Lane (artistic director and co-founder) is in his 17th season at Triad Stage where he has directed over 50 productions, including Triad Stage's Grand Opening production Suddenly Last Summer, the acclaimed Tobacco Road, and over 20 adaptations and original World Premiere productions, including his collaborations with Laurelyn Dossett: Brother Wolf, Beautiful Star, Bloody Blackbeard, Providence Gap, Snow Queen, and Radiunt Abundunt.

-Preston is the recipient of the 2008 Betty Cone Medal of the Arts.
-He was formerly the Artistic Partner for Theatre for An Appalachian Summer Festival and the Artistic Associate at the Dallas Theater Center, where his productions included the US premiere of Inexpressible Island (Dallas Observer Best of Dallas Awards: Best Director, Best Production) and The Night of the Iguana (Dallas Morning News:2002 Top Ten Theatre List).
-Other productions include work Off Broadway, Regional and the National Black Theatre Festival.

-As a playwright, his adaptations and original works include: A Doll House, Masquerade, A Christmas Carol, Tartuffe, Ghosts, Hedda Gabler, Dracula, Mirandolina, Julie's Dance, Common Enemy, Don Juan, Actions and Objectives; A Christmas Carol (Dallas Theater Center, Sonoma County Rep, Kids Who Care and Triad Stage), Three Weeks After Marriage and Helen!
-(Yale Summer Cabaret) and with Laurelyn Dossett: Brother Wolf (Triad Stage, An Appalachian Summer Festival, The Human Race Theatre Company and St. Olaf College), Beautiful Star (Triad Stage and WaterTower Theatre), Bloody Blackbeard and Providence Gap, Brother Wolf.
-Beautiful Star and Ghosts are published by Playscripts Inc.